qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Request connection

-This [Connection Create Endpoint]-call can be used to initiate a connection using a [Connect Token], see [Request connection request].
+This [Connection Create Endpoint]-call can be used to initiate a connection using a [Connect Token][Definitions Connect Token], see [Request connection request].

 The state of the connection can be monitored using [List connections] or [Get connection], but a [State Handled Event] and/or [State Handled Callback] with a matching connection url will be fired when the connection has been established.